Updated 13 September 2021

 Upon arrival, travellers must then take a private PCR test within a day or two.
 Children aged 4 and under do not need to take this test.

 Quarantine requirements for green list countries

-People entering England from any of the countries on the green list are exempted from all quarantine rules.
+Providing their test result is negative, people entering England from any of the countries on the green list are exempted from all quarantine rules.
 They need not isolate, neither in any managed hotel nor at home.